joeblynch/webgl2-game-of-life/README.md

 where time does not yet tick.

-Eventually every finite sized GoL universe minimizes its entropy (the opposite of our universe, presumably because cells are destroyed when 1/2 or greater of their neighbors exist, so that eventually only stable ordered structures and dead exists), and reaches a steady state in which all alive cells are oscillators.
-After this point, nothing new will happen, and continuing the simulation is no longer interesting.
+Eventually every finite sized GoL universe minimizes its entropy (the opposite of our universe, presumably because cells are destroyed when 1/2 or greater of their neighbors exist, so that eventually only stable ordered structures and dead cells exist), and reaches a steady state in which all alive cells are oscillators.
+After this point, nothing new will happen, and continuing the game is no longer interesting.
 Once it's detected that every cell is either dead or an oscillator, the game is ended, and a new one begins.

 ## History